ChilliCream/graphql-platform/website/src/docs/strawberryshake/scalars.md

 As soon as you specify custom serialization and runtime types you also need to provide a serializer for the type.
 ## Serializer
 A scalar identifies its serializer by the scalar name, runtime- and serialization type.
-You have to provide a `ISerializer` as soon as you change the `serializationType` or the `runtimeType`.
+You have to provide an `ISerializer` as soon as you change the `serializationType` or the `runtimeType`.
 Use the base class `ScalarSerializer<TValue>` or `ScalarSerializer<TSerializer, TRuntime>` to create you custom serializer.

 ### Simple Example